-- ☐ Shade structures, umbrellas, parasols, sheets; something to break the cruel midday sun. - ☐ A wide brim hat (a chinstrap is useful in the wind) - ☐ A cooking stove if you expect to heat food or liquid - ☐ A bicycle (mountain bikes or cruisers with balloon tires are best) which must be equipped with a light (for safe nighttime travel); a lock is strongly recommended.
-Tag your bike with your name, playa address, email address, and other contact info. - ☐ Tire repair kit, spare parts and extra tubes for bikes - □ Portable shower with a drain system to collect grey water - ☐ Earplugs!
-(They're cheap!
-And, not everyone is going to want to sleep when you do!) - ☐ Watertight protective bags (e.g. heavy zip-type) for cameras or electronic gear - □ Lotion / lip balm to treat cracked skin - ☐ Smokers: portable ashtrays (e.g. mint tin that doesn't leak ashes, or film canister) - ☐ Costumes, musical instruments, props, banners, signs, and anything else you can think of that might make the experience more fun for you and your playa neighbors
+- Shade structures, umbrellas, parasols, sheets; something to break the midday sun - A wide brim hat (a chinstrap is useful in the wind) - A cooking stove if you expect to heat food or liquid - A bicycle (mountain bike or cruisers with balloon tires are best) with a light (for safe nighttime travel); a lock.
+Tag your bike with name, playa address, email address, and contact info. - Tire repair kit, spare parts and extra tubes for bikes - Portable shower with a drain system to collect grey water - Earplugs!
+(Not everyone will want to sleep when you do!) - Watertight protective bags (e.g. heavy zip-type) for cameras or electronic gear - Lotion & lip balm to treat cracked skin

-- ☐ An AM/FM radio so you can stay informed and listen to BMIR radio - □ Camp marker (flag, flasher, distinctive marking) - ☐ Particle/dust mask (dust storms are common) - ☐ 12" tent stakes (high winds are likely; rebar is cheap and effective) - ☐ Plastic bottles or tennis balls to top and protect dangerous rebar stakes - ☐ Goggles to protect eyes in case of dust storms - ☐ Extra set of car keys (keys are easily lost and there is no locksmith in Black Rock City!)
+- Portable ashtrays (e.g. mint tin that doesn't leak ashes, or a film canister) - Costumes, musical instruments, props, banners, signs, and anything that might make the experience more fun for you and your playa neighbors - A battery powered AM/ FM radio so you can stay informed and listen to BMIR radio - Camp marker (flag, flasher, distinctive marking) - Particle/dust mask (dust storms are common) - 12" tent stakes (rebar is cheap and effective in high wind) - Plastic bottles or tennis balls to top and protect dangerous rebar stakes - Goggles to protect eyes in case of dust storms - Extra set of car keys (keys are easily lost and there is no locksmith in BRC!)